P4-Research/nikss-p4c/backends/ebpf/psa/README.md

 ## Metadata

 There are some global metadata defined for the PSA architecture.
 For example, `packet_path` must be shared among different pipelines.
-To share a global metadata between pipelines we will use `skb->cb` (control buffer), which gives us 20B that are free to use.
+To share a global metadata between pipelines we use `skb->cb` (control buffer), which gives us 20B that are free to use.

 # Getting started